zhinoo-zobairi/algorithms-retention-tracker/algorithms/hashing/notes.md

 In other words, hash function receives an input and produces an output which is the index where we store the input.

 ## Round 2: Collision Thinking
+### Key space can be near-infinite, but storage space is finite.
+That's why hashing is not guaranteed one-to-one:
+- Multiple keys can map to the same index → called a collision.
+- The ideal case is one-to-one (injective), but practically, collisions are inevitable if:
+- Key space ≫ table space (pigeonhole principle = If you put n + 1 pigeons into n pigeonholes, at least one pigeonhole has ≥ 2 pigeons.).
+- Hash function is imperfect.
 ### Q2.
 Let’s say your hash function maps both 25 and 65 to index 5.
 What do we call this situation, and why does it happen even if the hash function is well-designed?

 We want a small, fast-access structure (e.g., array of size 10), not a gigantic array that covers every possible key (e.g., all 32-bit integers).